 Sure you’re at Disney to enjoy the parks but you also just want to enjoy your vacation.
 If you can’t handle the crowds, use the heavily crowded afternoons to take a break from the parks.
 Head to Wilderness Lodge by boat for some much-needed downtime and hot cocoa.
 Or bus over to Animal Kingdom Lodge and take part in the holiday activities and crafts they offer all day long in the lobby.
 Check out the Holiday Decorations at all the Disney Resorts or the Christmas Tree Stroll at Disney Springs.
 There is no shortage of fun, free, things to do at Walt Disney World during the holidays.

-Christmas Crowds at Walt Disney World don’t have to ruin your vacation!
-Know when to go, and which parks to avoid on certain days.
+When it’s crowded at Walt Disney World it’s simply a matter of knowing your options.
+When to go, what times of year are worst and which parks to avoid on certain days.
 Get the important planning out of the way ahead of time, and you should be good to go!